Croke Park: Non-Gaelic games

-In January 2006, it was announced that the GAA had reached agreement with the Football Association of Ireland (FAI) and Irish Rugby Football Union (IRFU) to stage two Six Nations games and four soccer internationals at Croke Park in 2007 and in February 2007, use of the pitch by the FAI and the IRFU in 2008 was also agreed.
+In January 2006, it was announced that the GAA had reached an agreement with the Football Association of Ireland (FAI) and Irish Rugby Football Union (IRFU) to stage two Six Nations games and four football internationals at Croke Park in 2007 and in February 2007, use of the pitch by the FAI and the IRFU in 2008 was also agreed.
 These agreements were within the temporary relaxation terms, as Lansdowne Road was still under redevelopment until 2010.
 Although the GAA had said that hosted use of Croke Park would not extend beyond 2008, irrespective of the redevelopment progress, fixtures for the 2009 Six Nations rugby tournament saw the Irish rugby team using Croke park for a third season.
 11 February 2007 saw the first rugby union international to be played there.
 Ireland were leading France in a Six Nations clash, but lost 17–20 after conceding a last minute (converted) try.
-Raphaël Ibañez scored the first try in that match; Ronan O'Gara scored Ireland's first ever try at Croke Park.
+Raphaël Ibañez scored the first try in that match; Ronan O'Gara scored Ireland's first-ever try at Croke Park.

 A second match between Ireland and England on 24 February 2007 was politically symbolic because of the events of Bloody Sunday in 1920.
 There was considerable concern as to what reaction there would be to the singing of the British national anthem "God Save the Queen".
-Ultimately the anthem was sung without interruption or incident, and applauded by both sets of supporters at the match, which Ireland won by 43–13 (their largest ever win over England in rugby).
+Ultimately the anthem was sung without interruption or incident, and applauded by both sets of supporters at the match, which Ireland won by 43–13 (their largest-ever win over England in rugby).

 On 2 March 2010, Ireland played their final international rugby match against a Scotland team that was playing to avoid the wooden spoon and hadn't won a championship match against Ireland since 2001.
 Outside half, Dan Parks inspired the Scots to a 3-point victory and ended Irish Hopes of a triple crown.

 On 24 March 2007, the first association football match took place at Croke Park.
 The Republic of Ireland took on Wales in UEFA Euro 2008 qualifying Group D, with a Stephen Ireland goal securing a 1–0 victory for the Irish in front of a crowd of 72,500.
 Prior to this, the IFA Cup had been played at the then Jones' Road in 1901, but this was 12 years before the GAA took ownership.

+Croke Park was included as one of the stadiums in the Euro 2028 bid shortlist by England, the Republic of Ireland, Scotland, Wales and Northern Ireland, but did not make the final list.

+NFL Ireland Game

 Negotiations took place for the NFL International Series's 2011 game to be held at Croke Park but the game was awarded to Wembley Stadium.
 In July 2013, it was announced that Penn State would open their 2014 college football season against Central Florida at Croke Park.

-Croke Park was included as one of the stadiums in the Euro 2028 bid by England, Republic of Ireland, Scotland, Wales and Northern Ireland.
+Croke Park held its first regular season NFL game 28 September 2025 with the Pittsburgh Steelers as the designated home team defeating the Minnesota Vikings 24–21 in front of 74,512 fans.